xbmc/repo-plugins/plugin.video.vrt.nu/README.md

 You will receive an email that allows you to set a password.
 Use this password to enter in the plugin when prompted.

-> For more information about the VRT NU Kodi add-on, look at [our GitHub Wiki page](https://github.com/pietje666/plugin.video.vrt.nu/wiki).
+> For more information about the VRT NU Kodi add-on, look at [our GitHub Wiki page](https://github.com/add-ons/plugin.video.vrt.nu/wiki).

 ## Reporting issues
-You can report issues at [our GitHub project](https://github.com/pietje666/plugin.video.vrt.nu) or leave a message at [our Facebook page](https://facebook.com/kodivrtnu/).
+You can report issues at [our GitHub project](https://github.com/add-ons/plugin.video.vrt.nu) or leave a message at [our Facebook page](https://facebook.com/kodivrtnu/).

 ## Screenshots
 ![](./resources/media/screenshot04.jpg)

 ## Releases
+### v2.3.3 (2020-04-30)
+- Fix Radio 1 livestream (@dagwieers)
+- Fix watching VRT NU abroad (@mediaminister)
+- Add support for Kodi 19 Matrix "pre-release" builds (@mediaminister)
+- Add colour preferences to accomodate light skins (@dagwieers @mediaminister)
+- Add a favourites music subsection (@dagwieers)
+- Allow editing a search query from search history (@dagwieers)
+- Expand TV guide range (@dagwieers)
+- Add livestreams for Radio 2 and Klara (@dagwieers @mediaminister)

 ### v2.3.2 (2020-01-18)
 - Fix issues related to categories scraping and caching (@mediaminister)
 - Various improvements to TV guide (@dagwieers)